Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: atoms coupled to a one-dimensional waveguide

 where $\text{sign}(x-y) = \mp 1$ if $x \lessgtr y$ and $\text{sign}(x-y) = 0$ if $x = y$.
 Again, the specific positions $x_{i}$ of the atoms do not influence the dynamics as the phase factors could be absorbed into the definition of the operators $\sigma^\pm_{i}$.

 Since we are only interested in the dynamics of a single excitation, the time evolution of the system is well described by the effective non-Hermitian Hamiltonian

 which includes both the coherent exchange coupling and the collective chiral decay.
 This description is possible since we do not have any external driving and do not assume initial coherences between the single-excitation subspace and the ground state.
-As we are interested in the modification of the collectively enhanced decay of the $\ket{W}$ state due to the chiral coupling, we consider the quantity
+In what follows, we focus on the modification of the collectively enhanced decay of the state